x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

     ] ;
   ] .
 }
-GROUP BY ?consortium ?modality
+GROUP BY ?sex ?consortium ?modality
-ORDER BY ?consortium
+ORDER BY ?consortium ?sex

 ```